fmichonneau/francoismichonneau.net/_pages/gmyc-tutorial/index.md

-The first couple of lines of this summary list the likelihood score of the model that consider that all the sequences belong to the same species, and then the likelihood score of the model that split the sequences into different species.
+The first couple of lines of this summary list the likelihood score of the model that consider that all the sequences belong to the same species, and then the likelihood score of the model that splits the sequences into different species.
 In our case, it is highly significant, indicating that there is probably more than one species in our sample.